daisybio/epigen/README.md

 python3 simulate_data.py --sim-id 0 --corpus-id 1 --pop ASW --inds 7500 --snps 10000 --disease-snps 156 3 1076 --model models/param_model.xml
 ```

-As you will notice when running this command, a large fraction of the runtime of `simulate_data.py` is used for unzipping the corpora.
+As you will notice when executing this command, a large fraction of the runtime of `simulate_data.py` is used for unzipping the corpora.
 You can therefore significantly speed-up the script by unzipping them before.

 If you want to use custom corpora instead of the pre-computed ones, you can generate them via the script `generate_genotype_corpus.py`.
 For example, the corpus `corpora/1_ASW_` shipped with EpiGEN was generated as follows: